volopasse/Ramblings-of-a-hackintosher/README.md

-# INFO
-Hi, I'm Pig.
-This is a fork of @camielverdult hackintosh guide, I will continue maintaining this guide for /r/hackintosh subreddit and people of [hackintosh Discord server](http://discord.io/hackintosh)

 # Install macOS on a hackintosh

 You've read it, this guide/repo will guide you on how to install macOS to your desktop computer (laptop could work too, I am not going to do that in this guide though since laptops aren't in the general